feliperomero3/MoneySmart/README.md

 1. [x] Manage multiple accounts to separate your transactions (e. g. checking or savings).
 1. [x] Transfer money between accounts.
 1. [x] Add comments or notes to transactions.
+1. [x] Export/Import transactions to/from a CSV file.
 1. [ ] Classify your transactions in categories.
 1. [ ] Set up recurring transactions.
 1. [ ] More to come...